jonathanscholtes/azure-ai-foundry-agentic-workshop/docs/notebooks.md

    <img src="../media/agents/chat_agent_tools.png" alt="Agent with Tools" style="height:100px; width:auto;">

-3. **Multi-Agent Supervisor**
+3. **Multi-Agent Supervisor Orchestration**
    *Notebook: `langchain_03-azure-ai-rag-agent`*
-   This notebook extends the agentic architecture by introducing a **supervisor agent** that coordinates multiple agents.
-It leverages vectorized data from **Azure AI Search** to ground responses and enhance task orchestration.
+   This notebook introduces a **supervisor agent** that orchestrates multiple specialized agents to solve complex tasks.
+It uses vectorized data from **Azure AI Search** for grounding, ensuring context-aware responses.
+The workflow is evaluated using the **Azure AI Evaluation SDK**, which measures the coherence and groundedness of the agent outputs.

    🔗 [LangGraph Multi-agent Supervisor](https://langchain-ai.github.io/langgraph/tutorials/multi_agent/agent_supervisor/)